jlmelville/uwot/cran-comments.md

 ## CRAN checks

+r-patched-solaris-x86	has an ERROR.
+This is because the RcppAnnoy package is unavailable.

 A gcc-UBSAN issue is reported.
 This originates from the dependency RcppAnnoy and is ultimately due to how memory management is implemented in the Annoy library that RcppAnnoy wraps.
 This is a purposeful design decision in Annoy and not something that can be fixed in this package (or in RcppAnnoy).

 ## Downstream dependencies

 There are 4 downstream dependencies.

-* 'dyndimred' fails R CMD CHECK because of test failures when it attempts to install the 'destiny' package, which is not available on R 3.6.1.
-This is unrelated to the new version of uwot.
-When these tests are disabled, the other tests, and R CMD CHECK as a whole, completes successfully.
+* 'embed' fails R CMD CHECK because of test failures due to what seems to be incompatibilities with the latest 'tensorflow' library.
+This is unrelated to 'uwot' and tests that use 'uwot' pass as expected.

 * The other three dependencies completed R CMD CHECK without issues.